AdejireA/ARDUINO-LED-BINARY-COUNTER/README.md

 - Jumper wires

 ## Circuit Diagram
-A schematic diagram showing how the components are connected.
+A schematic diagram showing how the components are connected is included.

 ## Installation
 1. Connect the components according to the circuit diagram.